alinex/node-report/src/formatter/pre/index.md

 Pre Optimizations
 =================================================
 This optimization methods are run before transforming the token list.
+They will be used to change the tokens in combination with other ones before transforming each.

 Modules